What I'm Working on Now

 - Obsessively studying how ideas move and multiply, because distribution is the new moat.

-- Publishing 3x/week on LinkedIn, repackaging clips for YouTube and Instagram, building systems to operationalize the distribution engine.
+- Publishing on LinkedIn, repackaging clips for YouTube and Instagram, building systems to operationalize the distribution engine.
 It's a massive grind, and a bottleneck...but necessary.

 Thinking about